kkirilltarasenko/astrotype/README.md

 ## 🤝 Contributing

 Pull requests and issues are welcome!
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue to discuss what you would like to change.

 ---